cathiechen/daily-note/blink/layout/list/marker_design_en.md

 ## Objective
 This document aims to discuss the refactor list marker position.
-And this is the follow-up of the discuss in https://chromium-review.googlesource.com/c/605157.
+And this is the follow-up of discuss in https://chromium-review.googlesource.com/c/605157.

 ## Current status

-Currently list marker created as a inline replaced box.
+Currently list marker created as an inline replaced box.
 It would add to `<li>`'s `GetParentOfFirstLineBox` when the content of `<li>` isn't !overflow:visible, nested list, or have different text direction with `<li>`.
-Otherwise it will be add to `<li>`
+Otherwise, it will be added to `<li>`

-This will make marker effect the height of `<li>` and generate unecessary line-break.
+This will make marker effect the height of `<li>` and generate unnecessary line-break.
 E.g.
 1. The height of `li` with empty content: `<li></li>`.
 2. Line break issues: `<li><div style='overflow: hidden'>text</div></li>`, there shouldn't be a line-break between marker and text.
 3. Nested lists: `<li><ul><li>text</li></ul></li>`, there shouldn't be a line-break between marker and text.

-According to [latest working draft](https://www.w3.org/TR/css-lists-3/#position-marker), markers counts as absolutely positioned.
+According to [the latest working draft](https://www.w3.org/TR/css-lists-3/#position-marker), markers counts as absolutely positioned.

 ## Resolution 1